Skip to content

 let scaleC = d3.scaleOrdinal(anu.ordinalChromatic('d310').toStandardMaterial());

-//Create a variable for the scatterplot axes so that we can access it easily
+//Create a variable for the our Axes prefab so that we can easily access it from other scopes

 let axes;